 This is one of the few dark images I came upon in Garden of the Gods, Colorado.
 He lives on the outskirts of the Grand Plaza.
-Birds like to sit on his head; here four magpies face off against a prairie falcon.
+Birds like to sit on his head; below right four magpies face off against an elderly prairie falcon.

 This mountain lives in the Garden of the Gods, Colorado.
 The cougar image is seen throughout the park, and seems to be a symbol of the area’s ancient energy.

 Powerful, intelligent, graceful, wily, able to navigate the many cliffs as well as the many secrets of spirit – the Nature Spirits chose the cougar as their emblem.

 But nature has seen some rough survival times in recent centuries and from another angle we see this is a commemorative sculpture mourning the demise of the cougar and of Native American traditions common to this area.